SimeonHristov99/Additional_Resources/CS_Winter_20-21/README.md

 # Functional Programming, Computer Science, Winter Semester 2020-2021

-# Algorithm for solving Racket exercises
+# Algorithm for solving exercises
-    - What is the name of the procedure?
+    - What is the name of the procedure/function?
     - How many arguments does it take?
 Label them.
     - What is the domain of the attributes?
     - What is the simplest case?